 The American Indian Education KnowledgeBase is an online resource to aid education professionals in their efforts to improve the education of American Indian students and close the achievement gap American Indian students have faced in public, Bureau of Indian Education, and other schools.

 Guideline: Educators will understand the concept of tribal sovereignty today and the role of tribal governments in education of their tribal citizens.

-Overview: The concept of sovereignty for Indian nations centers on the concept that they are self-governing nations.
-Historically, tribes controlled their own affairs before the U.S. Government assigned many of them to reservations overseen by appointed Indian Agents whose power was backed up by the U.S. Army.
+Overview: The concept of sovereignty for Indian nations centers on the fact that they are self-governing nations as recognized by the U.S. Constitution.
+Historically, tribes controlled their own affairs before the U.S. Government entered into formal treaties and eventually assigned many of them to reservations overseen by appointed Indian Agents whose power was enforced by the U.S. Army.
 With the passage of the 1934 Indian Reorganization Act, the U.S. Government recognized the rights of Indian tribes to self-government, and President Richard Nixon reaffirmed this right with his 1970 message to Congress on Indian self-determination.

 Based on the U.S. Constitution, treaties, and Supreme Court decisions, Indian nations have a government-to-government relationship with the U.S. Government, and are largely independent of state governments.
 The U.S. Department of Interior's Bureau of Indian Affairs represents the U.S. Government in its work with Indian nations.

 This 4-5 day lesson for middle and high school classrooms introduces students to the historical roots of federal Indian policy and tribal sovereignty.
 It is designed to fit within a history unit about westward expansion during the 19th Century.
 It is divided into two parts, each of which is two days in length, but can be expanded by additional information as noted below in the lesson plan.